The BrowserGym Ecosystem for Web Agent Research: Experiments

 As our evaluation metric, we use the task success rate, i.e. the percentage of tasks that were successfully completed by the agent, and compute the standard error ($\sigma / \sqrt{N}$).
 We evaluate our agent with all the previously mentioned LLMs, on all benchmarks, with some exceptions.
 On WorkArena L3, except for Claude, we report results obtained in \citet{workarena-plus-plus} as they are similar agents and we have strong expectations that the score would not change, leading to significant resource savings.
 On VisualWebArena, we only run the LLMs that support multi-modal inputs.
-We also always make the current screenshot available as input to models which support vision, for all benchmarks.
+Out of fairness between models, we do not use visual inputs for the other benchmarks, as they do not require it.

-\Cref{tab:exp-setting} of the Appendix shows the settings used for each benchmark and the number of evaluation tasks for each of them.
-Indeed the number of tasks (or episodes) depends on the amount of seeds (MiniWob, WorkArena L1), or the split used.
+\Cref{tab:exp-setting} in the Appendix shows the settings used for each benchmark and the number of evaluation tasks for each.
+Indeed the number of tasks (or episodes) depends on the number of seeds (MiniWob, WorkArena L1), or the split used.
 We use the test splits for WebLINX and AssistantBench.
 Finally, WorkArena L2 and L3 offer their own curricula, amounting to 235 tasks each.